 Studies show that continuous performance conversations (meaning, having conversations and providing feedback year-round, not just during annual reviews) opens the door for more coaching, builds trust, and helps employees see managers as a positive resource rather than a purveyor of looming to-do lists.

 So encourage managers to meet with employees often to help mitigate the signs of burnout: Coach employees on time management, help remove blockers and stressors, and take a genuine interest in employees’ personal lives.
 It’s not just good for the employees — it’s also good for business.

 13. Sing together

 Looking for Zoom happy hours that don’t fall flat?
 Try office karaoke.
-Maybe the thought of singing with coworkers soundsawkward.
-But hear us out: When people sing together, our heartbeats fall into sync.
+Maybe the thought of singing with coworkers sounds awkward.
+But hear us out: when people sing together, their heartbeats fall into sync.

 With that connection comes endorphins that combat stress and promote happiness — even if you aren’t good at singing.
 So give office karaoke a shot.
 It might be music to your hearts (if not your ears), and provides a huge boost to wellness.